-We strive to provide compassionate care which emphasizes a partnership with the patient and other providers.
-This care is delivered in a comprehensive setting utilizing the skills and knowledge of the university medical community.
+I strive to provide compassionate care by forming a partnership with the patient and other providers.
+In delivering this care, we utilize the skills and knowledge base of the entire university medical community.

 - Associate Member, Clinical Research Division, Fred Hutchinson Cancer Research Center

 - Medical Director, Apheresis and Cellular Therapy, Seattle Cancer Care Alliance

 - Robert and Phyllis Henigson Professor of Hematology, University of Washington School of Medicine